 These financial statements have been prepared on the basis that the Company will continue as a going concern.
 The going concern assumption contemplates the realization of assets and discharge of liabilities in the normal course of business.
 We have incurred net operating losses and negative cash flows from operations.
-At December 31, 2009, we had a deficit accumulated in the development stage of approximately \$36,131,000 and a working capital deficit of approximately \$2,456,000.
+At December 31, 2009, we had a deficit accumulated in the development stage of approximately \$35,573,000 and a working capital deficit of approximately \$8,767,000.
 With our 2010 average monthly cash requirement including the impact of a reduction of our working capital deficit at December 31, 2009, we expect our cash used in operations in 2010 will be modestly greater than in 2009.
-As a result, despite receiving approximately \$7,400,000 from the exercise of warrants in F ebruary and March 2010, management is still anticipating incurring net losses, continued negative cash flows from operations and a persistence of a working capital deficit during 2010.
-These conditions and the uncertainty of the Microsoft litigation raise substantial doubt as to our ability to continue as a going concern.
+As a result, despite receiving approximately \$7,400,000 from the exercise of w arrants in February and March 2010, management is still anticipating incurring net losses, continue and the uncertainty of the Microsoft litigation raise substantial doubt as to our ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary if we are unable to continue as a going concern.